 Now, we’ll share practical advice on how to bring your branching scenario ideas to life with iSpring Suite Max.
 As mentioned, the toolkit allows you to create branching on different levels: in any slide-based course and quiz, as well as in conversation simulations.

 If you need to train and assess your employees’ communication skills effectively, use iSpring Suite Max to build conversation simulations.
-To learn how to do this, watch a video tutorial or go on reading the article.

 - Open iSpring Suite Max and choose the Simulations tab.
 Then click on Create.